Letters from Eric Roland Cotterill to his Mother, 1915 - Part 3

 he will not be there when the overseas forces return.
 There are plenty

-of reckless but honest & upright men with us who would as soon [[?]] him for his article as shoot an enemy.
+of reckless but honest & upright men with us who would as soon

-"Two bob a day tourist soldiers" is the term said to be applied
+"Six bob a day tourist soldiers" is the term said to be applied

-laden to start an action at dawn after an all night march
+laden to start an action at dawn after an all. night march

-[[?]] leaving his bed at 2 a.m. the night following to do something
+n or leaving his bed at 2 a.m. the night following to do something

-nights would be days. - the days are still days just the same.
+nights would be day. – the days are still days just the same.

-Chewing this [[?]] is a favourite pastime now, we would give [[?]]
+Chewing this cud is a favorite pastime now; we would give these

-a day such a yesterday.
+a day such as yesterday.

-Reveille at 2 am., a handful of floury biscuits & then a four
+Reveille at 2 am, a handful of “floury” biscuits & then a four

-we advanced in open order, & over the last mile by short rushes.
+we advanced in open order, &, over the last mile by short rushes.

 One platoon fire at the enemy to make him duck & another